 Meaning and nature of language and its application to the teaching of foreign languages is studied.
 Emphasis on the planning and presentation of basic audio-lingual structures.
 Practical work is included.
 Taught in english.

-Prerequisite: Admission to PK-12 World Languages program or consent of department chair.
+Prerequisite: Completion of TWO of the following: for French (FREN 313, FREN 323 or FREN 324); for Portuguese (PORT 301, PORT 302, PORT 304, PORT 305),;or for Spanish (SPAN 310, SPAN 311, SPAN 312, or SPAN 313); admission to PK-12 World Languages program, or consent of department chair.

 Offered: Spring.